-- (r) Represents preferred stock dividends related to the proposed preferred stock financing associated with the offering.
-Based upon an estimated preferred stock offering of \$50.0 million with an estimated 5% dividend rate, the accrual of the convertible preferred dividend for the twelve month period ended December 31, 2003 would be approximately \$2.5 million.
-The accrual of the convertible preferred dividend for the nine months ended September 30, 2004 would be approximately \$1.9 million.
-The financial impact of a 25 basis point fluctuation in the estimated dividend rate of 5% would result in a change in the accrual of the convertible preferred dividend of approximately \$125,000 for the twelve month period ended December 31, 2003 and approximately \$94,000 for the nine months ended September 30, 2004. - (s) Pro forma proceeds from the contemplated offering of \$155.2 million, net of offering costs have been calculated based on \$163.5 million of gross proceeds resulting from the issuance of 5,538,003 shares of Class B common stock at an estimated offering price of \$20.49, the last reported sale price of our Class B common stock on January 7, 2005; and the issuance of \$50.0 million of preferred stock and with offering costs of \$8.3 million based on underwriting commissions and discounts of 5% and 3.5% of the gross proceeds from the Class B common stock and preferred stock offerings respectively and \$900,000 of other offering costs.
+- (r) Represents preferred stock dividends related to the proposed preferred stock financing associated with offering.
+Based upon an estimated preferred stock offering of \$75 million with an estimated 5% dividend rate, the accrual of the convertible preferred dividend for the twelve month period ended December 31, 2003 would be approximately \$3.8 million.
+The accrual of the convertible preferred dividend for the nine months ended September 30, 2004 would be approximately \$2.8 million.
+The financial impact of a 25 basis point fluctuation in the estimated dividend rate of 5% would result in a change in the accrual of the convertible preferred dividend of approximately \$188,000 for the twelve month period ended December 31, 2003 and approximately \$141,000 for the nine months ended September 30, 2004. - (s) Pro forma proceeds from the contemplated offering of \$155.2 million, net of offering costs have been calculated based on \$163.1 million of gross proceeds resulting from the issuance of 5.9 million shares of Class B common stock at an estimated offering price of \$15.00 and the issuance of 5.0 million shares of preferred stock at an estimated offering price of \$15.00 and with offering costs of \$7.9 million based on underwriting commissions and discounts of 5% and 3.5% of the gross proceeds from the Class B common stock and preferred stock offerings respectively and \$900,000 of other offering costs.